 A: Oxford City Council in 2018

-If you just want to get your name on the ballot paper so that voters can vote for the Green Party in your ward (a paper candidate) you do not need to complete this form.
+Everyone who wants to stand in a council target ward, must complete this questionnaire.
+If you just want to get your name on the ballot paper so that voters can vote for the Green Party in your ward (a non-target candidate) you do not need to complete this questionnaire.

-If you have any difficulties completing the survey, email the Oxfordshire Green Party Elections co-ordinator with the same information, and any questions you have.
-We can arrange meetings with councillors and campaigners to answer any questions on what our councillors do, or how to win an election.
-Or read Councillor David William's presentation on Green councillors.
+If you have any difficulties completing the questionnaire, email the Oxfordshire Green Party Elections co-ordinator with the same information, using this candidate application document, and any questions you have.

-Elise Benjamin posted about Home on Facebook 2017-06-05 08:51:50 +0100I pledged to vote for Oxfordshire Green Party2,117 VOTES FOUND12,000 votes
+Elise Benjamin posted about Home on Facebook 2017-06-05 08:51:50 +0100I pledged to vote for Oxfordshire Green Party5,379 VOTES FOUND12,000 votes

 No one can say for certain what changes a Tory-run Council would make to the City.
 However, historically the County Conservatives have not supported a number of policies which have been backed by the people of Oxford and its councillors, for example, policies on affordable housing, homelessness, the Oxford Living Wage and climate change.